City

 Do you need a car in Fresno, CA?

 Having a car in Fresno, CA, can greatly enhance job accessibility.
-Fresno's public transportation is available but limited, making a car essential for many job opportunities.
+Fresno's public transportation system is limited, making it difficult to reach many job locations.
+Many employers in Fresno prefer candidates with their own vehicles, as it shows reliability and flexibility.

 What is the job market like in Fresno, CA?